cheekujodhpur/projectlama/README.md

 python lama-server.py # in one terminal
 python lama-client.py # in another and more
 ```

 Logging of the gamestates is done as follows:
 Keyword- Meaning, Stored data
-1) nG - new Game, Date&Time
+1) nG - new Game, Game Number
+2) nT - new Test, Date&Time
 2) nR - new Round, /none/
 3) tC - top Card, top card
 4) pT - player Turn; Alias of the player who is active, their hand, and their action(f, d or p)
 5) rE - round End, scores of all the players
 6) gE - game End, winner
+7) tE - End of Testing